hkasemir/RCworkshopMultiPlayerGame/README.md

 Learn to make a multiplayer game with Node, Express.js and socket.io!

 We'll be using a simple tic tac toe game as an example:
+In order to follow this tutorial, you'll have to have node installed.

 1: fork this repo!